 Each week there will be required primary and secondary readings.
-The primary readings are assigned to multiple sections; the required secondary readings will be selected by each instructor from the larger bibliography indicated on the syllabus (see Course Materials below).
+The primary readings are assigned to multiple sections; the required secondary readings will be selected by each instructor from a larger bibliography.
 In addition to completing the required readings for each week and participating actively in class discussions, at the end of the semester students will be required to submit a research paper on a topic related to one or more of those covered in the course.
 All assignments should be uploaded to turnitin.com as MSWord-compatible files (each student will be emailed a link for this at the beginning of the semester).